-We work with departments to provide language upgrade and preacademic training as part of the University’s overseas programs.
+We work with departments to provide language upgrade and preacademic training both on our Buffalo campuses and as part of the University’s overseas programs.

 For more than 30 years, the English Language Institute (ELI) has been a pioneer in developing specialized English language, teacher training and professional development programs — both overseas and on campus — to meet the needs of UB departments, overseas partner institutions, U.S. government agencies and other sponsors.